EliasXabs/CSC-Notes/CSC-498P/bash.md

 - to declare a variable use `VAR=VALUE`
 - to declare an array use `VAR=(VALUE1 VALUE2 VALUE3)`
 - use `chmod u+x FILENAME` to make the file executable
+- use g to make the file executable for the group
+- use o to make the file executable for others
+- use a to make the file executable for all
+- use `export PATH=$PATH:/path/to/file` to add the file to the path temporarily
+- use `nano bash_profile` to add the file to the path permanently
+- use `alias NAME='SCRIPT.sh'` to create an alias
 ## Types of variable
 1. Scalar variable:
    - is a variable that can hold only one value at a time.